 Operation Zero Tolerance

-Operation Zero Tolerance is Georgia's High Visibiity enforcement program that targets impaired drivers through concentrated patrols and sobriety checkpoints.
-During this year's enforcement campaign, police officers, sheriffs deputies and state troopers will work together to protect everyone from impaired drivers during this busy time of the year.
-The Georiga campaign is part of the National Over The Limit Under Arrest program.
+Operation Zero Tolerance is Georgia's high visibiity enforcement program that targets impaired drivers through concentrated patrols and sobriety checkpoints.
+During every enforcement campaign during the Fourth of July, Labor Day and New Year's holidays, police officers, sheriffs deputies and state troopers work together to protect everyone from impaired drivers.
+Georgia's impaired driving campaigns are part of the national Drive Sober or Get Pulled Over program.

-- Plan a safe way home before the festivities begin;
+- Plan a safe way home before you start festivities.

-- If you happen to see a drunk driver on the road, don’t hesitate to contact your local law enforcement;
+- If you see a drunk driver on the road, contact local law enforcement immediately.